-Raffensperger and Sterling to testify before the January 6 committee
+Top Georgia elections officials to testify before the January 6 committee

 “Well, Mr. President, the challenge that you have is, the data you have is wrong”, he said.

-The testimony comes after Mr Raffensperger beat Representative Jody Hice in the Republican primary last month despite Mr Trump’s endorsement of the latter.
+The testimony comes after Mr Raffensperger beat Representative Jody Hice in the Republican primary last month despite Mr Trump’s endorsement of the latter candidate.
 Similarly, Governor Brian Kemp beat former Senator David Perdue, Mr Trump’s preferred candidate for governor.

 Mr Sterling, for his part, spent much of the aftermath of the 2020 election and the leadup to the Georgia Senate runoff election denouncing threats to election workers.

 “Mr President, you have not condemned this language or these actions.
 This has to stop.
-We need you to step up, and if you’re going to take a position of leadership, show some”, he said in December of 2020.
+We need you to step up, and if you’re going to take a position of leadership, show some”, he said in December 2020.
 “We’re investigating.
 There’s always a possibility, I get it, you have the right to go to the courts.
 What you don’t have is the ability to — and you need to step up and say this — is stop inspiring people to commit potential acts of violence.”

 Register for free to continue reading